SvenHaedrich/dali_interface/README.md

 ### Transmit

 Transmits a DALI frame on the bus.
-All 8 bit frames are treated as backward franes.
+All 8 bit frames are treated as backward frames.

 ```python
     def transmit(